 - Another example is He Who Was, an early god so powerful that he inspired fear and awe in even the other gods, much like Io.
 His body was destroyed by Asmodeus and his name erased from the minds of all living beings.
 However, if anyone were to learn that name, simply speaking it aloud would be enough to revive him, and would most likely destroy Asmodeus and the Nine Hells immediately if it ever happened.
 He was only ever "killed" in the first place because he was ambushed Julius Caesar style.

-- As is fitting for another game involving Namco Bandai, the main god EZI in Eternal Sonata is very much Played for Laughs as well: the party can collect a number of bizarre items bearing his name, most of them mocking him relentlessly (his face makes children cry, all candy associated with him tastes bland or terrible, he's apparently capable of laying eggs, etc.) and in one of them he's described as being an overweight man.
+- The main god EZI in Eternal Sonata is very much Played for Laughs.
+The party can collect a number of bizarre items bearing his name, most of them mocking him relentlessly (his face makes children cry, all candy associated with him tastes bland or terrible, he's apparently capable of laying eggs, etc.) and in one of them he's described as being an overweight man.
 People who worship him are also obsessed with the the number 321, and an altar to him gives you that much money when searched, and collecting all of the items with his name on them awards you with an achievement worth equally many Gamerscore.
-In an optional(?) scene, the main hero Allegretto is asked to describe him, and after several attempts at trying to come up with confusing metaphors to describe him, even he has no idea exactly what EZI is actually supposed to be a god of.

 - Polaris from Shin Megami Tensei: Devil Survivor 2 looks like a giant top (and then a giant egg-thing with weird arms).

-- The Lord of Games (or L.O.G.) from Banjo-Kazooie: Nuts and Bolts.
+- The Lord of Games (or L.O.G.) from Banjo-Kazooie: Nuts & Bolts, who's a computer screen (with a Pong theme) wearing a cape.

 - Amaterasu in Ōkami is a rather odd god.
 "Leap before you look" is her literal mantra (often jumping off of high, probably bottomless ledges just because they're in her way or picking fights when she doesn't really need to), and it's an ongoing joke that she has some sort of aversion to bathing.
+Within the first five minutes of the game, she falls asleep while someone's explaining why they need her help.
 Oh, and she's a wolf.
+That last one can be explained by the fact that "Okami" can mean both "wolf" or "great god."
+Maybe she likes puns?

 - In Spore, the great mystery at the center of the galaxy turns out to be a mysterious, all-knowing, all-powerful being who congratulates you on making it to the center, gives a grandiose speech about Life, the Universe, and Everything... and then is revealed to be a tiny UFO with a megaphone attached, named Steve (who then tries to sell you a timeshare on planet Earth).